EG-tech/homebrew-digipres/README.md

 - [vrecord-gui](https://github.com/EG-tech/vrecord-gui)

-Installs a custom MacOS applet that installs and launches [vrecord](https://github.com/amiaopensource/vrecord) in GUI mode (i.e., executes `vrecord -g`).
-As opposed to an executable shell script, applet can be added to MacOS LaunchPad or Dock, making vrecord as accessible as any GUI application.
+Installs a custom MacOS applet that launches [vrecord](https://github.com/amiaopensource/vrecord) in GUI mode (i.e., executes `vrecord -g`).
+As opposed to an executable shell script, applet can be added to MacOS LaunchPad or Dock, making vrecord as accessible as any GUI application. vrecord must previously be installed.